wikier/marmotta-virtuoso/README.md

-Please, note that the [Virtoso Sesame Provider](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtSesame2Provider) is published under GNU General Public License (version 2 only), and therefore requires special consideration when distributing this package.
+Please, note that the [Virtoso Sesame Provider](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtSesame2Provider) is published under GNU General Public License (version 2 only), and therefore requires special considerations when distributing this package.

 ## Relationship with Marmotta